EmiLithium/Cheng-Yu-Chinese-idioms/README.md

 # A dataframe of Cheng Yu (Chinese idioms) and translations

-This repo nurtures a growing dataframe of Chinese idioms, their meanings, and translations into English.
-The dataframe is structured to be modular and flexible for use in typesetting/printing flashcards or other memory card games, and for later translations into languages other than English.
+This repo contains a small dataframe of Chinese idioms, their meanings, and translations into English.
+I'm using this structure to make the info modular and flexible for use in typesetting/printing flashcards or other memory card games, and for later translations into languages other than English.

+There are so many idioms.
+This will probably take a super long time.

 ## Dataframe tutorials: